Ireland reach RWC quarterfinals with 45-7 win over Samoa - WHIZ News

-Ireland needed to ensure it controlled its own quarterfinal destiny with a big win over the Samoans, and had wrapped up a bonus point by half time.
+There were plenty of permutations heading into the last weekend of the group stage, so Ireland needed to ensure it controlled its own quarterfinal destiny.
+The bonus point was wrapped up before halftime, with flyhalf Johnny Sexton crossing for two tries.

+“I really liked the start.
+I think we’ve started really well in all four games and haven’t continued it,” Ireland head coach Joe Schmidt said.
+“Today we did,”

-But they had to play more than 50 minutes with a player short after center Bundee Aki became the first Ireland player sent off at a World Cup.
+But they had to play more than 50 minutes with 14 men after center Bundee Aki became the first Ireland player sent off at a World Cup.

+“Tactically we were relatively solid when we lost Bundee,” Schmidt said.
+“The forwards muscled up well and had to work hard.”

 Aki, who is of Samoan descent, was red carded in the 29th minute for a dangerous high tackle on Ulupano Seuteni, leading with his shoulder in the flyhalf’s face.